Upper-level elective courses

 Organizational problems for the closely held and the public corporation; operational problems such as stock distributions, issuance of new securities, constructive dividend problems and stock redemptions; corporate acquisitions, other reorganizations, contested take-overs, and liquidation and termination problems.
 Meets the professional skills requirement.

-Notes: Meets the professional skills requirement.
-Must be elected and completed in both the fall 2016 and winter 2017 terms to receive credit.
-Class will meet for an additional 10 minutes to make up for classes that may be missed during the term.
+Notes: Meets the Professional Skills Requirement.
+Year-long course, must be elected and completed in both the fall 2017 and winter 2018 terms to receive credit.
+Class will meet for an additional ten minutes to make up for classes that may be missed during the term.

 Child Abuse & Neglect